Mulago Foundation: Organizations funded by Mulago

+Leadership

+The Mulago Foundation is led by Chief Executive Officer Kevin Starr, who joined in 1994 and developed the organization's core investment framework.
+In 2003, Starr established the foundation's Rainer Arnhold Fellows Program.
+Chief Operating Officer Kristin Gilliss Moyer joined in 2013 and co-created the Henry Arnhold Fellows Program.
+Partner Avery Bang joined in 2022 to direct portfolio strategy, sourcing, and fellow programs.
+Avery Bang was previously a Rainer Arnhold Fellow and CEO of Bridges to Prosperity (a Mulago portfolio organization).

 Reception

-Mulago's CEO Kevin Starr is a regular contributor to the Stanford Social Innovation Review.
+Mulago's CEO Kevin Starr is a regular contributor to the Stanford Social Innovation Review and has regularly been in their top ten most read articles of the year.
+The concept of the "doer and payer at scale" was first introduced by Kevin Starr and Laura Hattendorf in an article in 2015.
+The term is now used by many in the social impact sector.

 Charity evaluator GiveWell described the Mulago Foundation as an "impact-focused" grantmaker (alongside the Gates Foundation, Skoll Foundation, Children's Investment Fund Foundation, Jasmine Social Investments, and Peery Foundation).
 GiveWell stated in 2011 that it would consider the list of Mulago Foundation grantees (along with those of the other impact-focused grantmakers listed above, as well as the Draper Richards Kaplan Foundation) as part of its list of charities to review to see if they qualified for GiveWell's highest ratings.

 The Mulago Foundation was also mentioned on the Tactical Philanthropy blog, and Kevin Starr of Mulago wrote a guest post for the blog.

 Kevin Starr of Mulago wrote an article for the Stanford Social Innovation Review describing Mulago's definition of impact and some of the subtleties associated with the concept.
 His piece was referenced on the Acumen Fund blog.

 On March 11, 2014, Kevin Starr and Laura Hattendorf of the Mulago Foundation wrote a lengthy article in the Stanford Social Innovation Review skeptical of cash transfer charity GiveDirectly's accomplishment so far, saying that the evidence so far was underwhelming, though there might still be bigger gains a few years down the line.
 They contrasted GiveDirectly with other charities that they felt delivered more bang for the buck: One Acre Fund, VisionSpring, KickStart International, and Proximity Designs.
 Holden Karnofsky of GiveWell wrote a lengthy response countering that GiveDirectly's impact had been more rigorously established, and that Starr and Hattendorf were using flawed metrics to judge impact.
 The GiveDirectly board independently published a response on the GiveDirectly blog.